 Palm Sunday ... the Triumphant entry of Christ into Jerusalem

-In our tutorial group, our Bible studies have been looking at the Gospel reading for the Sunday after next each week.
-There is a complicated set of readings in the Revised Common Lectionary (RCL) for Sunday week, Palm Sunday, 9 April 2017.
+There is a complicated set of readings in the Revised Common Lectionary (RCL) for Sunday week, Palm Sunday, 17 April 2011.

 For our Bible study this morning, I have chosen to look briefly at the Gospel reading for the Liturgy of the Palms, and the shorter Gospel reading for the Liturgy of the Passion.

 Matthew 21: 1-11